 cover us as with a mantle in the darkness of the night

-and may it open our heart to hear the echo of silence
+and may they open our hearts to hear the echo of silence

 until the dawn,

-wrapping us with the light of the new morning,
+wrapping us in the light of the new morning,

-who have kept vigil for us close to the divine Master,
+who have kept vigil close to the divine Master,

 i) The text:

-35 On their way back from Emmaus the two disciples told what had happened on the road, and how he was known to them in the breaking of the bread.
-36 As they were saying this, Jesus himself stood among them, and said to them, "Peace to you."
-37 But they were startled and frightened, and supposed that they saw a spirit.
-38 And he said to them, "Why are you troubled, and why do questionings rise in your hearts?
-39 See my hands and my feet, that it is I myself; handle me, and see; for a spirit has not flesh and bones as you see that I have."
-40 And when he had said this, he showed them his hands and his feet.
-41 And while they still disbelieved for joy, and wondered, he said to them, "Have you anything here to eat?"
-42 They gave him a piece of broiled fish, 43 and he took it and ate before them.
-44 Then he said to them, "These are my words which I spoke to you, while I was still with you, that everything written about me in the law of Moses and the prophets and the psalms must be fulfilled."
-45 Then he opened their minds to understand the scriptures, 46 and said to them, "Thus it is written, that the Christ should suffer and on the third day rise from the dead, 47 and that repentance and forgiveness of sins should be preached in his name to all nations, beginning from Jerusalem.
-48 You are witnesses of these things.
+The two disciples recounted what had taken place on the way, and how Jesus was made known to them in the breaking of bread.
+While they were still speaking about this, he stood in their midst and said to them, "Peace be with you."
+But they were startled and terrified and thought that they were seeing a ghost.
+Then he said to them, "Why are you troubled?
+And why do questions arise in your hearts?
+Look at my hands and my feet, that it is I myself.
+Touch me and see, because a ghost does not have flesh and bones as you can see I have."
+And as he said this, he showed them his hands and his feet.
+While they were still incredulous for joy and were amazed, he asked them, "Have you anything here to eat?"
+They gave him a piece of baked fish; he took it and ate it in front of them.
+He said to them, "These are my words that I spoke to you while I was still with you, that everything written about me in the law of Moses and in the prophets and psalms must be fulfilled."
+Then he opened their minds to understand the Scriptures.
+And he said to them, "Thus it is written that the Christ would suffer and rise from the dead on the third day and that repentance, for the forgiveness of sins, would be preached in his name to all the nations, beginning from Jerusalem.
+You are witnesses of these things."

 ii) A moment of silence: